-When products are used, the consumer perception and the functionality also rely on properly balanced rheology – will a paint run, does the cleaner cling to the surface and will the lotion hydrate the skin?
-RheoStream® helps securing a consistent quality.
+When consumers use products, their perception, and the functionality rely on properly balanced rheology – will a paint run, does the cleaner cling to the surface, and will the lotion hydrate the skin?
+RheoStream® helps secure a consistent quality.

-RheoStream® is implemented directly in the production process, right next to the liquid to be measured.
-It pulls out frequent samples which are handled and analyzed in the instrument.
-The instrument supplies data to the factory control system and allows for manual or automated control of the process.
+RheoStream® is installed directly in the production process, right next to the liquid to be measured.
+It pulls out frequent samples that are handled and analyzed in the instrument.
+The instrument supplies data to the factory control system – then you have the data for manual or automated control of the process.

 Replacing today’s common practices

-RheoStream® is a new alternative replacing the two most common practices for measuring flow qualities:
+RheoStream® is a new alternative replacing the standard practices for measuring rheology/viscosity:

-- Manual in-plant or laboratory rheometers providing full set of rheology data
+- Laboratory rheometers providing a full set of rheology data

-With real time measurements it is possible to intervene and adjust a manufacturing process in time to keep it on track by adding thickener, diluting with solvent or other corrective processes.
+With real-time measurements, it is possible to assess and adjust a manufacturing process to keep it on track by adding thickener, diluting with solvent, or other corrective procedures.